Unboxed-Software/solana-course/README.md

 ### Adding content

-The [Course Map](./course-map.md) lists the modules and lessons we plan to create.

-To start work, do the following:

-1. [Create an issue](https://github.com/Unboxed-Software/solana-course/issues/new) and/or comment on an existing issue to state you've started working
-2. Create a PR to the `draft` branch during or when complete
+If you'd like to add content, please start by [creating an issue](https://github.com/Unboxed-Software/solana-course/issues/new) and tagging @jamesrp13 to discuss your reasoning, plan, and timeline.

+Once a plan has been discussed and agreed to, you can start working on content.
+When you're done, create a PR to the `draft` branch.

-### Editing existing content
+### Editing Existing Content

-If you want to fix a typo or otherwise improve on existing content, follow the same process as with adding content:
+If you want to fix a typo or otherwise improve on existing content, follow a similar process as with adding content:

 1. [Create an issue](https://github.com/Unboxed-Software/solana-course/issues/new) and/or comment on an existing issue to state you've started working
 2. Create a PR to the `draft` branch during or when complete